piever/Recombinase.jl/README.md

     data,
     Group(color = :Minrty),
     select = (:Sx, :MAch),
-    summarize = (mean, sem),
 )
 groupedbar(args...; kwargs...)
 ```
 ![barplot](https://user-images.githubusercontent.com/6333339/55737555-4635e780-5a1d-11e9-90a1-ab8c6efd12c3.png)

 This is useful to compute bar plots with error bars across observations, but makes less sense for other analyses (for example, for continuous analysis, it generally does not make sense).
-To instead clump all observations together, you can use `across = ()`.
+To instead clump all observations together, you can use `error = ()`.

 ### Axis style selection